anuri73/Scala-Interview/src/functional.md

     An effect is anything that can be observed from outside the programs

+### How do you understand substitution model?

+    When expressions are referentially transparent, we can imagine that computation proceeds very much like we would solve an algebraic equation.
+We fully expand every part of an expression, replacing all variables with their referents, and then reduce it to its simplest form.
+At each step we replace a term with an equivalent one; we say that computation proceeds by substituting equals for equals.
+In other words, RT enables equational reasoning about programs.

 * ### Explain implicit classes with syntax?

 > Implicit classes allow implicit conversations with class's primary constructor when the class is in the scope